 Ho Etsu Taiko: Ho Etsu Taiko is a collective of musicians with a fresh take on the art of Japanese drumming.
 While respecting taiko’s rich traditions, Ho Etsu Taiko pioneers collaborations that push the envelope with other taiko groups and musicians of different genres.
 From their beginning as a Dharma School activity in the 1990s, Ho Etsu Taiko has developed into a dynamic performing ensemble.
 Visit their website to learn more – www.hoetsu.org.

 Martial Arts: Demonstrations of Martial Arts are always exciting to witness.
 We have been fortunate to have a long association with several ‘dojos’ that have provided entertainment and education to our audiences.

-Na Kupuna Ukelele Group: The Na Kupuna Ukelele Group performs traditional Hawaiian Ukelele music complete with Hula dancing.
+Na Kupuna Ukulele Group: The Na Kupuna Ukulele Group performs traditional Hawaiian Ukulele music complete with Hula dancing.
 This group of energetic ‘seniors’ brings enthusiasm and fun to the Ginza stage.

 Koto Music by Toki: The Koto is a unique and beautiful Japanese string instrument.
 Tokiko Kimura is a member of the Chicago Koto Group.